unixorn/sysadmin-reading-list/README.md

 #### Articles/Tutorials

 [Impactful Dashboards](https://jesswhite.co.uk/2018/04/09/impactfuldashboardspart1-post.html) - It's easy to make monitoring dashboards that are a jumble of poorly presented information, this article gives guidelines on making good dashboards.

+### JSON parsing with jq

+Many of the tools you're going to use have JSON output options. [jq](https://github.com/stedolan/jq) is a lightweight JSON processor you can use to slice out useful bits of the output for use in scripts similarly to how you can use `awk` or `sed` on text files.

+- Adam Gordon Bell wrote a good [Introduction to JQ](https://earthly.dev/blog/jq-select/).
+- There's an online playground at [https://jqplay.org/](https://jqplay.org/) you can use to experiment.

 ### Regular Expressions